turtlemonvh/blanket/docs/TaskFlow.md

 1. Start executing the main task command.
 1. Send a `PUT /task/:id/run` back to the server to request the server advances the task state to `RUNNING`.

+> Note that **the task config is not locked when the task is added**, but when it is executed.
+If you change the input files in the time between when a task is added and when it is executed, you will execute the new version of the task.
+This may change in the future.

 During execution, the worker may send multiple requests to `PUT /task/:id/progress` to update the percent completion of the task, or adjust other task attributes.

+### 4. Worker completes task execution

 Assuming the task execution completes without any errors, timing out, or being stopped by the user, the worker will then